zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for each packet after RDP native encryption begins

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :orig: True if the packet was sent by the originator of the connection.
+   :param orig: True if the packet was sent by the originator of the connection.

-   :len: The length of the encrypted data.
+   :param len: The length of the encrypted data.

 .. zeek:id:: rdp_connect_request
    :source-code: base/protocols/rdp/main.zeek 165 170